beauterre/HjalmarSnoep/README.md

-- 🐝 Hi, I be @RobVeter
+- 🐝 Hi, I am @Belle
-- 👀 I’m interested in frontend, backend, gamedevelopment, ai
+- 👀 I’m interested in frontend, backend, media, gamedevelopment, ai
-- ☎ www.snoep.at
+- ☎ www.snoep.at/team/beauterre

 <!---
  is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.